Treviglio: Tourism

 With a basilica, an imposing bell tower, the Sanctuary of the Madonna delle Lacrime, and various museums, Treviglio has a strong tourism potential, though it is less visited for religious purposes compared to nearby Caravaggio, known worldwide for its sanctuary.

 Although tourist flows are present, they are limited and mostly linked to twinning arrangements and local events, such as the Feast of the Miracle and its historical parade.

-Infrastructure and transport
+Transport

 Roads

 South of the city lies the A35-BreBeMi motorway, with the Treviglio toll booth located in the western part of the city.
 The city is crossed by the Strada statale 11 Padana Superiore, connecting Turin to Venice, which was the main east-west axis of Northern Italy until the 1960s.
 Several provincial and state roads originate in Treviglio, including the Strada statale 42 del Tonale e della Mendola, linking the center to Bergamo, Strada Provinciale 128, Strada Provinciale 129, Strada Provinciale 136, Strada Provinciale 141, Strada Provinciale 142, and the Strada statale 472 Bergamina, connecting the municipality to Lodi.